-If you want to discover the most unusual second-hand flea market in Rome, I recommend you to go to the Car Boot Market located in the Città dell'Altra Economia in Testaccio.
+If you want to discover the most unusual second-hand flea market in Rome, I recommend you to visit the Car Boot Market located in the Città dell'Altra Economia in Testaccio.
 It is a flea market where Italians show their objects for sale in a different showcase...the trunk of their car!
 As you read it.
 Moreover, you are in luck because it is held only during the weekends of the month of December.

 Motorcycle trunks converted into walking flea markets

 At the event, you can find an even more curious corner, the Scooter Boot Market, a space reserved for those who do not have a car.
 Can you imagine a Vespa converted into a handy store?
 You will see everything!
 Of course, in this area you will only find small items that fit and can be displayed in the trunk of the scooter.